 - Record the names and emails for each guest so we can send them a link to the survey.
-You can email or mail your participants' information to the Community Foundation.
+You can submit the names on this website following your conversation.

 - Complete a post-event survey and ask your guests to do so as well.
 This is a crucial part of On the Table as the survey allows us to collect the creative ideas and actionable plans discussed during the event.